Do you want to create a seamless checkout experience in your WooCommerce store and reduce cart abandonment?

 You can allow local payments in your store on the related tab.

 Let's say you want to configure the iDeal payment option on your site.
-You need to go to the iDeal tab, enable the option, and configure the necessary settings.
+Go to the iDeal tab, enable the option, and configure the necessary settings.
 For more details, read our blog on WooCommerce iDEAL Payments.

 Like Ideal, customize other payment options like Bancontact, P24, and SEPA.